 There are a number of pharmacies in the centre of Olomouc.
 While basic medicine and vitamins or tea are available over counter, for more specialized medicine you will always need to have a prescription.
 If you need special medication, either bring enough for the entire duration of your stay or note down the chemical composition of the drug as the commercial names of medicine vary depending on the country.
 A good idea is to bring along an empty container when you go see the Czech doctor.
 It will help them to find a substitute.

-Based on the official information from the Czech Ministry of Health and Interior it depends on which country you are arriving from if you are required to take the RT-PCR test after the arrival in the Czech Republic.
+Based on the official information from the Czech Ministry of Health and Interior it depends on which country you are arriving from if and when you are required to take the RT-PCR test after the arrival in the Czech Republic.

 Testing in Olomouc: